willfurnass/sheffield_hpc/hpc/connecting.rst

                     *****************************************************************************
                     [te1st@login1 [stanage] ~]$

-                If you have not setup your Stanage TOTP MFA, please follow the steps published at: :ref:`stanage-totp-setup`
+                If you have not setup your University DUO MFA, please follow the steps published at: https://www.sheffield.ac.uk/it-services/mfa/set-mfa

             .. group-tab:: Bessemer

-                On the Bessemer cluster, when you connect you will be prompted to via a push notification to your DUO device to approve access or must enter a one-time code from your University provided hardware token which is associated with your DUO account.
+                On the Bessemer cluster, when you connect you will be prompted via a push notification to your DUO device to approve access or must enter a one-time code from your University provided hardware token which is associated with your DUO account.

                 .. code-block:: console